getpelican/pelican/docs/install.rst

     python -m pip install "pelican[markdown]"

-(Keep in mind that operating systems will often require you to prefix the above command with ``sudo`` in order to install Pelican system-wide.)
+(Keep in mind that some operating systems will require you to prefix the above command with ``sudo`` in order to install Pelican system-wide.)

 While the above is the simplest method, the recommended approach is to create a